XofEE/KZG-Marble-machine/README.md

 ## How it works

-Thanks to a set of sensors, it reacts to the marble and its environment to generate random values
+Thanks to a set of sensors, it measures the time between marbles and it also reacts to its external environment.

+Each time a ball completes the course, it is detected by a sensor.This causes a measurement on all the other sensors and also some light animations.
+These values are then aggregated and then output via USB.

-To contribute to the KZG ceremony, the machine will directly generate a long queue of random values which will be used as a secret.
+To contribute to the KZG ceremony, the machine will directly generate a long string of random values which will be used as a secret.
 This secret will not be recorded and will therefore be lost after participation.

 ## Random facts about the machine and its construction